 You will spend years of your life living down an infidelity decision even if you repent and are granted forgiveness (by your spouse, children, friends, parents, and/or God/Jesus).

 Stay away from pornography.
 It disconnects the act of sex from a loving relationship.
 Human imaginations and visualization are powerful tools which can be used very positively, of course.
 Pornography perverts the great gift of visualization to promote immoral activity and it is very hard to get it out of one's mind for years or, even, decades.
+Avoiding pornography is almost impossible with today's film and TV productions, but you need to, at least, be well aware of the standards they are promoting.
+You can try to avoid exposure by minimizing R-rated (and above) "adult" movies and shows.
+Remember that this is fiction.

 Remember that, if you are viewing pornography, you are actually funding the producers of this material.
 They are using the "actors" and promoting immorality with the money they are obtaining from you.
+This is especially a horrible consequence in the area of child pornography.
+If you have friends into this, take a stand and call them out for it.
+You will be doing a great service for them and the child victims.

 Never pay for sex.
 STDs are a great possibility if you do this, of course.
 You are also using another person.
 There is also a possibility that this is a trap that could result in theft, assault, or very expensive blackmail.
 If you are that needful of sexual release, self-stimulation will take care of your need.